zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 1. Click the **Transform** tab.
 1. Click the trash icon next to the transformation you want to delete.

-{{< figure src="/static/img/docs/transformations/screenshot-example-remove-transformation.png" class="docs-image--no-shadow" max-width= "1100px" alt="A transformation row with the Remove icon highlighted" >}}
+{{< figure src="/static/img/docs/transformations/screenshot-example-remove-transformation.png" class="docs-image--no-shadow" max-width= "1100px" alt="A transformation row with the remove transformation icon highlighted" >}}

 ## Transformation functions